honglu2875/jaxlm/README.md

 # mistral_jax
 (unofficial) Mistral model in JAX using TPU pod.
 Currently it is working on my GCP TPU v3-8 pods.

+This repo is deeply indebted to the [Google TRC program](https://sites.research.google/trc/faq/) without which none of the codes here could have been implemented, tested and used in research use-cases.

 ## Quickstart

 ```bash